 When your pasta dish contains an abundance of vegetables, that’s the best way to use up whatever you’ve got in your fridge or the fresh vegetables growing in your garden.

 I’m not usually a massive pasta-lover – that’s more for my kids.
-This year, however, I’m really embracing this carb with dishes like turkey and broccoli pasta, Tuscan chicken pasta, a super simple Instant Pot lasagna!
+This year, however, I’m really embracing this carb with dishes like Tuscan chicken pasta or a super simple Instant Pot lasagna!

 Why This Recipe for Zucchini Tomato Pasta Works?